knpuniversity/symfony4/sfcasts/upgrade-sf5/local-overrides.md

 What if I need to override a secret value on my local machine? `MAILER_DSN` is a perfect example: in the `dev` secrets vault, it's set to use the `null` transport.
-What if I need to see what the emails look like and I so I want to override that locally to send to Mailtrap?
+What if I need to see what an email looks like... and I so I need to override that value locally to send to Mailtrap?

 Well, we *could* run over here and say: